protocol/research-website/content/posts/202104-snarkpack/index.md

 ### Trusted Setup

-We created a condensed version of the SRS required for our protocol from the powers of tau transcript of both Zcash and Filecoin.
+We created a condensed version of the SRS required for our protocol from the powers of tau transcripts of both Zcash and Filecoin.
 The code to assemble the powers of tau is located in the [taupipp](https://github.com/nikkolasg/taupipp) implementation.
-The  SRS  created  allows  to  aggregate  up  to  2^19 proofs.
+The  SRS  created  allows us  to  aggregate  up  to  2$^{19}$ proofs.

 ### Optimizations

 #### Multi-core

-While this may sound simple, it is not always simple to use multi-threading when implementing cryptographic schemes, even more when there are some sequential steps involved.
-Even though there are big chunks of the computation that happens sequentially when described on paper, it turns out it is possible to parallelize most of it.
+While this may sound simple, it is not always simple to use multi-threading when implementing cryptographic schemes, especially when there are some sequential steps involved.
+Even though there are big chunks of the computation that occur sequentially when described on paper, it turns out it is possible to parallelize most of it.
 For example, the verifier is supposed to perform this operation a logarithmic number of times:
 $$
 C = C_{l}^x * C * C_{r}^{x^{-1}}
 $$

 but it can be computed in parallel and joined at the end.
-We also verify MIPP / TIPP in parallel with the Groth16 check.
-This gave us **orders of magnitude faster verification.**
+We also verify MIPP / TIPP in parallel with the Groth16 check.This gave us *orders of magnitude faster verification.*

 #### Merging TIPP and MIPP

 As you can see, TIPP and MIPP are very similar except for the commitment scheme.
 Specifically, both $\mathbf{A}$ and $\mathbf{C}$ are committed with respect to the keys $\mathbf{v_1}$ and $\mathbf{v_2}$.
-Therefore, we can run **one GIPA loop for both TIPP and MIPP**.
+Therefore, we can run *one GIPA loop for both TIPP and MIPP*.
 The crucial point here is to make sure the random challenge depends on both inputs from MIPP and TIPP.
 By re-using GIPA terminology, our random challenge at the $i$th iteration is now:
 As you can see, TIPP and MIPP are very similar except for the commitment scheme.
 Specifically, both $\mathbf{A}$ and $\mathbf{C}$ are committed with respect to the keys $\mathbf{v_1}$ and $\mathbf{v_2}$.
-Therefore, we can run **one GIPA loop for both TIPP and MIPP**.
+Therefore, we can run *one GIPA loop for both TIPP and MIPP*.
 The crucial point here is to make sure the random challenge depends on both inputs from MIPP and TIPP.
 By re-using GIPA terminology, our random challenge at the $i$th iteration is now:
 $$
  x_i = Hash(TIPP(z_l,z_r,C_l,C_r),MIPP(z_l,z_r,C_l,C_r))
 $$

 The advantage is that it allows us to re-use the *same KZG opening proof*  for both TIPP and MIPP.
-In other words the proof is shorter by 2 opening proof and saves 4 pairings checks for the verifier.
+In other words, the proof is shorter by 2 opening proof and saves 4 pairing checks for the verifier.
 During our benchmarks, we observed a **gain of 20-30% percent in verification time**.

 #### Compressing $\mathbb{G_t}$ elements

 The proof contains mostly $\mathbb{G_t}$ elements, which are the largest elements, currently 288 bytes.
-We implemented compressions on those points using algorithms derived from Diego F. Aranha's [RELIC library](https://github.com/relic-toolkit/relic) which gives us a 50% size reduction.
+We implemented compressions on those points using algorithms derived from Diego F. Aranha's [RELIC library](https://github.com/relic-toolkit/relic), which gives us a 50% size reduction.
 The cost of unserializing increases a bit but is negligible when verifiying the proof.
 You can find the specific implementation in this [branch](https://github.com/filecoin-project/blstrs/compare/feat-compression).
 This  led to a **40% reduction in proof size**.

 #### Compressing Pairing Checks